bretzelounet/centralized-logging/README.md

-# centralized-logs
+# centralized-logging
-Centralized logs for MaprR
+Centralized logging for MaprR